wp-plugins/formforall/readme.txt

 Open a FormForAll account: signup for free at http://www.formforall.com Upload the FormForAll directory to the `/wp-content/plugins/` directory.
 Activate the plugin through the 'Plugins' menu in Wordpress.
-Enter the API key in the Settings section.
+Enter the User API key in the Settings section.
 Add a form when editing a post or add the widget to one of your sidebars.

 == Frequently Asked Questions ==
-Where can I find my FormForAll API key?
+Where can I find my FormForAll User API key?

-To get your FormForAll API key, login to your FormForAll account (https://www.formforall.com) then go to ‘My Account’ then to ‘API key’.
+To get your FormForAll User API key, login to your FormForAll account (https://www.formforall.com) then go to ‘My Account’ then to ‘User API key’.

 == Screenshots ==